-The entire world is learning to accept a new normal in the wake of the COVID-19 pandemic.
-Change has become the only constant as we all navigate a sea of ever-changing rules, regulations, and guidelines.
+Almost a year into the COVID-19 pandemic, we are still having to adjust to ever-changing rules, regulations, and guidelines.
 NHRMC understands that this can be an especially stressful time for expecting mothers and their families.

-Whether you’re giving birth for the first or the fifth time, COVID-19 has made it even more difficult to know exactly how your birthing experience will go.
-As they prepare for giving birth during this time, expectant parents may have a lot of questions.
+Whether you’re giving birth for the first or the fifth time, COVID-19 brings a new set of questions about exactly how your birthing experience will go.
 We checked in with our experts to find answers to help reduce the stress you may be feeling due to COVID-19.

 Before Your Delivery Day